What is Dried Beet Pulp?

 As we mentioned earlier, Dried Beet Pulp is one of the most popular fiber-providing ingredients to be found in dog food, along with others like Tomato Pomace.

-Due to this, there are a huge number of well-known dog food brands that utilize the ingredient in their recipes.
+Due to its huge popularity, there are a large number of well-known dog food brands that utilize the ingredient in their recipes.

 You can see a prime example of the use of Dried Beet Pulp in a dry dog food recipe in the below ingredient list of Hill’s Science Diet’s Adult Chicken & Barley recipe.

 As you can see above, Dried Beet Pulp is a relatively minor ingredient in this recipe and is considerably far down the ingredient list alongside other minor ingredients like Brewers Rice and Flaxseed.